ppatierno/rhte-2019/modules/02-cdc-connect-debezium.md

 ## Deploy and check PostgreSQL database

-Deploy the PostgreSQL database used as storage for devices information with some pre-crated data.
+Deploy the PostgreSQL database which is used as storage for devices information with some pre-created data.

 ```shell
 oc adm policy add-scc-to-user anyuid -z postgres
 oc apply -f kafka-connect-debezium/postgres/postgres.yaml
 ```

-Check that the table `deviceinfo` is prepopulated with some devices related information.
+Check that the table `deviceinfo` is pre-populated with some devices related information.

 ```shell
 oc exec $(oc get pods --selector=app=postgres -o=jsonpath='{.items[0].metadata.name}') -- env PGOPTIONS="--search_path=devices" psql -U postgres -c "SELECT * FROM deviceinfo;"